Miserlou/Zappa/README.md

 ### Running Tasks in a VPC

-If you're running Zappa in a VPC you'll need to configure your subnets to allow your lambda to communicate with services inside your VPC as well as the public Internet.
+If you're running Zappa in a Virtual Private Cloud (VPC), you'll need to configure your subnets to allow your lambda to communicate with services inside your VPC as well as the public Internet.
 A minimal setup requires two subnets.

 In __subnet-a__:
 * Create a NAT